The Foundation for Science and Liberal Arts Domus Dorpatensis is a private, non-profit and non-governmental social enterprise based in Estonia.

 Our heart is in what we do.
 We have hope for the world and the humanity.
 We put in 110% of ourselves to realise that hope.

 We are strategic

 We combine our hope with evidence-based strategic thinking, leadership skills and a complex understanding of the world.

 We believe in teams and communities.
 We also believe in being human, having a laugh and caring about each other.

-The Foundation was founded in 2002 by Alexander von Rücker (professor at Bonn University), Mr Jenik Radon (professor at Columbia University) and Mr Nils Hollberg (president of the Society for the Restoration of Baltic Historical Buildings).
+DD was founded in 2002 by Alexander von Rücker (professor at Bonn University, center), Mr Jenik Radon (professor at Columbia University, left) and Mr Nils Hollberg (president of the Society for the Restoration of Baltic Historical Buildings, right).